From the Perspective of the Victims

 Within the framework of the project, it was not possible to deal with each country in which Sinti and Roma were persecuted during the Second World War.
 Just how arduous the search for early testimony of the persecution turned out to be is reflected in the failure to find at least three documents, as had been hoped, for every country covered here.
 This has been compensated by some countries being represented with additional documents, so that ‘Voices of the Victims’ can start with a body of at least 60 source documents.
 It is to be hoped that the result will persuade many people to devote more attention to such testimonies than they did previously and to gradually enlarge the collection presented here.

 In the archive section ‘Voices of the Victims’, all introductory texts, documents, commentaries and country texts have been translated from English into Romani by Sarita Jašarova or Sejdo Jašarov.
 Ruždija Russo Sejdović edited that translation using a moderately standardised form of Romani.
-Since this form does not correspond to speaking habits, Perjan Wirges and Nedjo Osman have produced their own spoken texts for the audio recordings of the documents on the basis of the translations by Sarita Jašarova and Sejdo Jašarov.
+The standardized form was chosen deliberately, since there are different dialects in Romani and in this way for as wide a circle as possible a high comprehensibility of the texts can be produced.
+For the audio recordings of the documents, Perjan Wirges and Nedjo Osman have in turn created their own editing of the first translation.